adamparker75/Ref_Report/README.md

 i.
 Click on the hamburger menu link.
 Does the side navigation bar appear?<br>
 ii.
 Click the log in link, does a pop up modal form appear? <br>
 iii.
 Follow steps 2-7 above. <br>

 **All tests performed and no errors found.**

+**3. Submit a report**

+i.
+When logged in, click the **Submit Report** link in the navigation bar.
+Does the submit report page open? <br>
+ii.
+Click the submit report button, does the required field message appear? <br>
+iii.
+Fill in all the text fields on the form. <br>
+iv.
+Click on the date field, does a date selector appear?
+Once the date is chosen does the correct date appear in the field? <br>
+v.
+Click the Match Type field, do 4 options appear?
+Once selected does the correct option appear in that field? <br>
+vi.
+Once all fields are populated, click the submit report button.
+Dores a flashed message appear saying report added succesfully? <br>
+vii.
+Have you been redirected to the My reports page?
+Check to see if the report is added to the bottom of the reports section. <br>

+**All tests performed and no errors found.**

+**4. View Reports**

+i.
+Log in to a registered account. <br>
+ii.
+Are you directed to the My Reports page once logged in? <br>
+iii.
+Does a list of reports appear? <br>
+iv.
+Click on a report, does the report expand to show more information?<br>
+v.
+Is the report clear and legible? <br>
+vi.
+Click on the report header, does the report collapse? <br>
+vii.
+Click on another report, are the details different to the previous report? <br>
+viii.
+Type a relevant word in the search field and click search, do any reports appear? <br>
+ix.
+Click reset, do all reports appear? <br>

+**All tests performed and no errors found.**

+**5. Edit a report**

+i.
+Log in to a registered account. <br>
+ii.
+Are you directed to the My Reports page once logged in? <br>
+iii.
+Does a list of reports appear? <br>
+iv.
+Click on a report, does the report expand to show more information?<br>
+v.
+Does the edit report button appear at the bottom of the report? <br>
+vi.
+Click the edit report button page, does the edit report page appear with the fields already filled? <br>
+vii.
+Make changes to the report.
+And click edit report.<br>
+viii.
+Are you directed back to the My reports page? <br>
+ix.
+Check the report to ensure the changes have been saved. <br>
+x.
+Click edit on another report.
+At the bottom of the edit report form click cancel. <br>
+xi.
+Are you directed back to the My reports page? <br>

+**All tests performed and no errors found.**